NKrChauhan/restaurant-review-system/README.md

 **License**

-This project is licensed under the MIT License (see LICENSE
+This project is licensed under the MIT License (see LICENSE)

+**Further Enhancements**
+* Add tests for the controller using jest.
+* Make a dashboard for making it User friendly.
+* Strategies to further optimize the code.
+* Further refactoring each layer to implement best industrial practices.